inphobia/inphobia.github.io/content/_index.md

 >
 > {{< elink "here" "here" >}} is where to start
 >
-> things with todo are perdonal reminders. you'll see all content
+> things with todo are personal reminders. you'll see all content
 > finished or not this way.
 > or whatever
 >